-Video Off Option (Susp,Stby -> Off)
+Video Off Option (Susp,Stby -> Off )

 This field determines when to activate the video off feature for monitor power management.
-The settings are All Modes -> Off; Always On; Suspend -> Off; and Susp,Stby -> Off.
+The settings are Susp, Stby -> Off (default); All Modes -> Off; Always On; and Suspend -> Off.

 Video Off Method (DPMS OFF)